system-transparency/stmgr/docs/cheat-sheet-on-releases.md

 ## Announcement email template

 ```
-The ST team is happy to announce a new release of the stmgr programm,
+The ST team is happy to announce a new release of the stmgr program,
 tag v0.X.X, which succeeds the previous release at tag v0.Y.Y.
 The
 source code is available as an archive on our GitLab's release page: